 - Reassure them if they’re worried about their health status (while being aware of the signs of danger)

 What to Do in a Psychedelic Crisis

 There’s a difference between a challenging experience on psychedelics and a psychedelic crisis.
-If your participants are screaming for help, experiencing extreme panic or fear, or become agitated, you may need to step in to control the situation and settle them down.
+If your participants are screaming for help, experiencing extreme panic or fear, or becoming agitated, you may need to step in to control the situation and settle them down.

 One of the most common causes of a psychedelic crisis involves the experience of ego death — which literally makes you feel like you’re dying.